jceha/jceha.github.io/currentprojects.md

 ![Diagram of Activity Theory](/img/ActivityTheory.png#thumbnail){: .image-left }
-**Participatory Design.** Working with teachers to conceptualize possible robot functions and the effects they may have on the current way learning activities are designed, planned, and executed.<br>
+**Participatory Design.** Working with teachers to conceptualize possible robot functions and the effects they may have on the current way learning activities are designed, planned, and executed.<br><br><br>

 ![Picture of youtube video](/img/AlienInvasion.png#thumbnail){: .image-left }